Datamuseum-DK/Q1-Emulator/docs/source/emulator/emulator.rst

   01f3 01 09 00     ; ld bc, 0x9      | SP=4080, A=04    BC=0000, DE=4080, HL=003f

-However, for interactive sessions it is better to skip periodic hexdump and instruction decode, and use the display emulator:
+However, for interactive sessions it is better to skip disassembly and instruction decode, and use the display emulator:

 .. figure:: ../images/displayemu.png